The challenge

 We champion these mountains and the services they provide to the region.

-We build research stations on mountains to enable local scientists to conduct field research, we install weather stations on summits and provide rare, high elevation data free of charge to governments and businesses, and we are working with universities to co-create a community of practice for southern African mountains.
+We build research centres on mountains to enable local scientists to conduct field research, we install weather stations on summits and provide rare, high elevation data free of charge to governments and businesses, and we are working with universities to co-create a community of practice for southern African mountains.

 By making mountains focal areas for research, we enable policy makers to develop effective trans boundary solutions that safeguard the mountains and enable them to be sources of fresh water and islands of biodiversity.